Vegan crepes: the recipe without eggs or milk

 Which vegan topping to choose ?

 The vegan crepe recipe we provided above works very well for both sweet and savory crepes.
-You might ask, but how do you differentiate between the two?
-It's thanks to the filling.
+You might ask, how do you differentiate between the two?
+It's all about the filling.
 The crepe batter doesn't change; it's the filling you choose that will determine whether your crepe is sweet or savory.
-Here are some ideas for vegan sweet and savory fillings that we have put together to enhance your crepes according to your preferences:
+Here are some ideas for sweet and savory vegan fillings that we have prepared to enhance your crepes according to your preferences:

 Sweet toppings

-Fresh fruits Such as red fruits or seasonal fruits will do the trick to garnish your crepes.
+Fresh fruits : Such as red fruits or the seasonal fruits will do the trick to garnish your crepes.

 Fruit compote : Make a compote of apples, pears, or other seasonal fruits for a sweet and soft topping.

-Fruit puree Mix some cooked fruits into a puree with a bit of cinnamon for a tasty topping.
+Fruit puree : Mix pureed cooked fruits with a little cinnamon for a flavorful topping.

-Melted chocolate : Melted vegan dark chocolate is also considered a classic, you can also use our raw cacao paste who is my favorite and is used like classic dark chocolate bars by simply melting it and drizzling it over the crepes.
+Melted chocolate : Melted vegan dark chocolate is also considered a classic, you can also use our raw cacao paste who is my crush and is used like classic dark chocolate bars by simply melting it and drizzling it over the Pancakes.

 Savory toppings

-Mashed avocado For the savory version of the Crepes, you can eMash the avocado with a bit of salt and pepper, and you will get a creamy and healthy topping.
+Crushed avocado : For the savory version of the crepes, you can eI'm sorry, but the text "crasez de" does not seem to be a complete or clear phrase in French.
+Could you please provide more context or check for any typos? the lawyer with a little salt and pepper, and you will get a creamy and healthy topping.

-Vegan cheese : Melt some vegan cheese on your crepes for a savory flavor.
+Vegan cheese : Melt vegan cheese on your crepes for a savory flavor.

 Share this content